Development proposal overview

 City Council will make the final decision on the Official Plan and Zoning By-Law amendment applications.
-City staff will make their recommendation to Planning Committee and Council in late fall of 2017.
+City staff will make their recommendation to Planning Committee and Council in spring of 2018.
 Should Council approve the proposed amendments, it will pass by-laws and a 20-day appeal period will follow.

 Learn more about the development application review process.